arnoldwainaina2865/arnoldwainaina2865/README.md

-# 👋 Hi there, I'm Anold Wainaina
+# 👋 Hi there, I'm Arnold

 🚀 Aspiring Full Stack Developer | 🎓 IT Graduate | 🔧 Creative Problem Solver

-I'm a passionate software engineer from Kenya, currently completing a software development bootcamp at Moringa School.
+I'm a passionate software engineer, currently completing a software development bootcamp at Moringa School.
 I specialize in crafting clean, full-stack web applications that are not only functional but beautiful.

 ---

 ## 💼 About Me

-- 🌍 Based in Nairobi, Kenya
+- 🌍 Based in Nairobi
 - 💻 Tech Stack: **React** | **Python** | **Flask** | **Tailwind CSS** | **Supabase** | **PostgreSQL**
 - 📚 Currently learning: DevOps, Deployment, and Advanced API Integration
-- 🛒 Building: `ElimuEmart` – a full-stack stationery e-commerce platform
-- 🎯 Goal: Become a world-class full stack developer in 6 months
+- 🎯 Goal: Become a world-class full stack developer.

 ---